 Our member nature stories and contributions were published in Quarterly Newsletters from 2008 until December 2018, and are all included below.
 We recently started a Chapter Blog, called “Nature Along the El Camino Real Trail“, edited and managed by Sue Ann Kendall.
 Take a look, it’s really GREAT”.
 This new blog is taking over from the Newsletters the mission of sharing member nature stories and lots of great information from our Chapter Members and others.

 View or download our quarterly Award Winning Newsletters.
 They received the “Best Newsletter” Award as voted on by attendees at the State Conferences held in 2009, 2010, and 2012 – three out of the six years that we submitted an entry, and read fascinating contributions from members, professors, and various experts in nature.
 Great photos too!
-We have started a, hopefully, regular series called “Getting to Know You” that profiles our fellow nature loving members, and perhaps a few other contributors to our chapter’s mission.
-An interview template for that can be downloaded here: Getting to Know You interview template.
+We also did a series called “Getting to Know You” that profiled our fellow nature loving members, and perhaps a few other contributors to our chapter’s mission.
+An interview template for anyone to use can be downloaded here: Getting to Know You interview template.

 Winter 2018 Newsletter PDF – 12 pages